dschmenk/PLASMA/README.md

 | &#124;&#124;    |  logical OR (alt)
 | &&   |  logical AND (alt)

-### Statements

-PLASMA definitions are a list of statements the carry out the algorithm.
-Statements are generally assignment or control flow in nature.
-Generally there is one statement per line.
-The ';' symbol separates multiple statements on a single line.
-It is considered bad form to have multiple statements per line unless they are very short.

 #### Assignment

 Assignments evaluate an expression and save the result into memory.
 They can be very simple or quite complex.
 A simple example: